X-Carve Pro or Shapeoko Pro?

 The largest variant of the Shapeoko Pro has a 33’’ x 33’’ work area, which is 15’’ smaller (in X and Y) than the largest version of the X-Carve Pro.

-Both X-Carve Pro and Shapeoko Pro can carve materials with maximum thickness up to 4’’ (depends on bit length as well).
+Both X-Carve Pro and Shapeoko Pro can carve materials with maximum thickness up to 4’’ (depending on bit length as well).

 With a big cutting area and high gantry clearance, X-Carve Pro is the winner when it comes to the size of the workpiece that it can accommodate.